 Polycarbonate filament is an extremely high strength and temperature-resistant material commonly used in parts that need to survive tough conditions, and in a variety of engineering applications.
 The ability to shake off high temperatures is both a blessing and a curse – PC is a notoriously difficult 3D printer filament to print – but we’ll explain some best practices in this Polycarbonate 3D printing guide.

-With a glass transition temperature of around 150C, nothing in the FDM 3D printer materials range can compete with it.
-PLA starts to lose form at around 60C, PETG around 80C, and ABS 105C.
-For high temperature applications, PC is in a league of its own.
+With a glass transition temperature of around 150°C, nothing in the FDM 3D printer materials range can compete with it.
+PLA starts to lose form at around 60C, PETG at around 80°C, and ABS at 105°C. For high-temperature applications, PC is in a league of its own.

 Polycarbonate filaments are also sometimes reinforced with carbon fibers or glass fibers to add strength and other properties.